DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Claims 1-7 and 10-15 are rejected under 35 U.S.C.
-103 as being unpatentable over Verghese et al. (US 2018/0094350) in view of Lee et al. (KR 101313877, attached translation used for citation purposes).
+The claim rejections under 35 U.S.C.
+103 as unpatentable over Verghese et al. (US 2018/0094350) in view of Lee et al. (KR 101313877, translation filed 1/30/2026 used for citation purposes) on claims 1-7 and 10-15 are maintained.
+The rejections are restated below.

-Regarding claim 1: Verghese et al. discloses a reactor system including a reaction chamber assembly (1300) having a solid source assembly (1350) which is a source enclosure, the source enclosure (1350) holding a solid source chemical vaporizer (SSCV) vessel (104) which is a source vessel having one or more interior trays (108, 112) having top surfaces with recesses that receive a source chemical in fluid communication with the assembly (1300), bottom surfaces opposite the top surfaces and a housing base (480) that includes exterior walls meant to accommodate the interior trays (108, 112) (pars.
+Regarding claim 1: Verghese et al. discloses a reactor system including a reaction chamber assembly (1300) having a solid source assembly (1350) which is a source enclosure, the source enclosure (1350) holding a solid source chemical vaporizer (SSCV) vessel (104) which is a source vessel having one or more interior trays (108, 112) having top surfaces with recesses that receive a source chemical in fluid communication with the assembly (1300), bottom surfaces opposite the top surfaces, sidewalls connecting the top and bottom surfaces and a housing base (480) that includes exterior walls meant to accommodate the interior trays (108, 112) (pars.
 48-49, 99-102, figures 1, 4-8, 11 and 13-14).
 Verghese et al. fails to explicitly disclose a precursor monitoring system comprising a sensor assembly positioned between the bottom surface of the trays (108, 112) and the base (480).

 However, Lee et al. discloses a similar reactor system having a vessel member (20) containing a solid precursor material (SM), including a source amount detecting unit (50) which is a monitoring system that includes a number of load cells (51) which are force sensors located between the vessel member (20) bottom surface and a support plate (52) which is an exterior wall, the detecting unit (50) communicating with a control unit (60) to determine the remaining weight of the solid precursor material (SM) and the vessel holding it (20) by using an arithmetic conversion or from a pre-stored data table (pages 6-7, figure 2).
 It would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to use a source amount detecting unit (50) and control unit (60) like that of Lee et al. for the apparatus of Verghese et al. to measure the weight of the interior trays (108, 112) which hold the source material because Lee et al. teaches that using this setup to monitor the reaction process helps prevent denaturing of the material and/or thermal waste, while improving the supply of precursor gas and process productivity (pages 2, 7).